ibowditch/userdocs/server.md

 Event read-only view (click to enlarge)
 :::

-Note that all the fields are grey, which this means you can't change anything.
+Note that all the fields are grey, which means you can't change anything.
 However, if you were logged in as the OIC of this event, you would be able to update the details as shown earlier {ref}`for the Kiosk<event-update>`.

 #### Week View